 Read on to learn the basics of order lead times and how to optimize these metrics for yourself.

-Order lead time (OLT), also known as purchase order lead time (POLT), is the amount of time it takes an ecommerce brand or vendor to fulfill an order from the moment it is placed until it is received by the customer or retailer respectively.
+Order lead time, or purchase order lead time, is the amount of time it takes an ecommerce brand or vendor to fulfill a customer order.
+Order lead time is measured from the moment the order is placed until the customer or retailer receives it.

 While it’s a pretty simple inventory metric, order lead time has a big impact on your brand’s overall fulfillment process (more on this in a bit).